Touring play says Germany no paradise for migrants

 But the refugees – Basima and Berschko - are not interested.
 They have been living in Germany for some time already and their experience is far from what the officials are promising.

-An information board fills up with planes landing in "hell" while a flight headed for "paradise" is marked as cancelled.
+An information board fills up with planes landing in "hell" while a flight headed for "paradise" is marked as canceled.

 Basima laments leaving behind her good job, comfortable apartment and parties with friends to end up sharing a tiny room with eight others in a rat- and cockroach-infested refugee home in Germany.